infoforcefeed/OlegDB/README.md

 Installation
 ============

-OlegDB consists of a server written in Erlang and a C library for all of the heavy lifting.
+OlegDB consists of a server written in Go and a C library for all of the heavy lifting.
 Binaries are in `build/bin/` and the library is in `build/lib/`.
 Beam files are also thrown in `build/bin/`.